 If history never repeats itself but often rhymes, then the invention of the printing press and the advent of the Internet share a particular ring.
 They both increase information flows by orders of magnitude and facilitate meaning-making outside the purview of intermediary institutions.

 Consider that before the flood, if your ideas were unpalatable or incoherent to the people employed by academic, media, arts, and religious institutions, they wouldn’t be circulated in an impactful way.
-In theory, you could still participate in the marketplace of ideas, but you’d be stuck trying to distribute leaflets or magazines on small scales, perhaps handing out CDs on a street corner or ranting from a soap box.
-Whether you’re excited by the possibilities of mass participation in the mass distribution or lament the loss of more rigorous institutional filters, the old establishment did function to make the world a more coherent place through their curation of our sanctuary of meaning.
+In theory, you could still participate in the marketplace of ideas, but you’d be stuck trying to distribute leaflets or magazines on a small scale, perhaps handing out CDs on a street corner or ranting from a soapbox.
+Whether you’re excited by the possibilities of mass participation in the mass distribution or lament the loss of more rigorous institutional filters, the old establishment did function to make the world a more coherent place through its curation of our sanctuary of meaning.

-The information floodplains we now inhabit have a hallucinatory feel - as if any sense of shared reality has come unstuck.
-Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around different W3 configurations and generate vast amounts of mental material in ways that are faster and cheaper than has ever been possible.
-These networks interpret and arrange objective facts in different ways and battle for the legitimacy of their bespoke truth.
+The information floodplains we now inhabit have a hallucinatory feel, as if any sense of shared reality has come unstuck.
+Our human need to create sanctuaries of meaning compels like-minded people to form digital networks around different World Three configurations, generating vast amounts of mental material in ways that are faster and cheaper than ever before possible.
+These networks interpret and arrange objective facts in different ways and fight for the legitimacy of their unique perspectives.
 In an environment awash with perspectives and uncertainty, a simple and emotionally resonant interpretive framework becomes appealing, and ideology is a means for cutting through complexity and coordinating amidst the noise.

-Through my work on The Reformers, I was able to get a sense of why the Identitarian (Woke) ideology flourished in this environment.
-The activist researchers working in the Grievance Studies departments had been busy converting the marketplace of ideas into an administered idea economy long before the Internet arrived to aid the endeavour.
-For them, the meta-framework of liberal democracy had created an unfair playing field for women and racial and sexual minorities.
-They want to restructure it to afford those groups more representation.
-Or, more accurately, the views they assign to those groups within their worldview more representation.
-I call their work ‘discourse engineering’ because it’s designed to circumvent the conscious minds of rational agents to engineer their consent.
+Through my work on The Reformers, I was able to get a sense of why the New Left (Woke) ideology flourished in this environment.
+The activist researchers working in the Grievance Studies departments had been busy for decades theorising how the marketplace of ideas could be converted to an administered idea economy long before the Internet arrived to aid the endeavour.
+For them, the meta-framework of Liberal Democracy had created an unfair playing field for women and racial and sexual minorities, and so they completely rejected it.

 The public the neo-Lippmannites purport to serve isn’t conceived of as rational agents capable of interpreting objective reality for themselves but as a dangerous, confused, ignorant, emotionally driven, easily influenced, racist, sexist, homophobic, environmentally unsustainable collection of nodes that ought to be managed into better decisions.
 The study of humanity seems to have given way to the study of human management, and this is what I will be exploring in my next major project.